maxhbr/LDBcollector/md/EUDatagrid.md

     - Publish the binary generated from the modified source code

     Conditions:
-    OlConditionTreeLeaf (OlCondition {_condition_schemaVersion = "0.1", _condition_uri = "http://open-license.hitachi.com/conditions/630", _condition_baseUri = "http://open-license.hitachi.com/", _condition_id = "conditions/630", _condition_conditionType = RESTRICTION, _condition_name = A worldwide, non-exclusive, royalty-free, and unrestricted license to use, display, modify, redistribute, and sublicense their modifications and derivatives to EU DataGrid participants in accordance with this license., _condition_description = However, this does not include cases where a separate written license agreement is entered into with the User.})
+    OlCondition {_condition_schemaVersion = "0.1", _condition_uri = "http://open-license.hitachi.com/conditions/630", _condition_baseUri = "http://open-license.hitachi.com/", _condition_id = "conditions/630", _condition_conditionType = RESTRICTION, _condition_name = A worldwide, non-exclusive, royalty-free, and unrestricted license to use, display, modify, redistribute, and sublicense their modifications and derivatives to EU DataGrid participants in accordance with this license., _condition_description = However, this does not include cases where a separate written license agreement is entered into with the User.}

     Description: Relevant documentation for the software will be treated in the same way as the software.
 The same rights will be granted to sub-licensees.
     Actions: